stvilia/Data-Quality-Assurance-Ontology/README.md

 Refer to the `/docs/usage.md` file for detailed instructions on using the DQA model and ontology.
 The documentation includes examples and best practices for integrating the framework into existing RDR workflows.

 ## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+The ontology is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

 ## Contact
 For questions, suggestions, or issues, please contact us via [email](mailto:stvilia@gmail.com) or open an issue on this repository.